shyamy-c/Advertising-docs/Advertising/bingads-13/customer-management-service/getaccountpilotfeatures.md

 Gets a list of the feature pilot IDs that are enabled for an ad account.

 > [!NOTE]
 > Use the [GetCustomerPilotFeatures](getcustomerpilotfeatures.md) operation to get customer level feature pilot IDs.
 A pilot flag can be enabled at the customer or account level, or both.
+To get a list of all pilots that are enabled for a specific account you must call both [GetCustomerPilotFeatures](getcustomerpilotfeatures.md) and [GetAccountPilotFeatures](getaccountpilotfeatures.md) operations and combine the results.
+To confirm whether a specific feature is enabled for a customer’s accounts you could first call the [GetCustomerPilotFeatures](getcustomerpilotfeatures.md) operation and if the pilot flag is not returned you could then call the [GetAccountPilotFeatures](getaccountpilotfeatures.md) operation.
+>
-Account level pilot flags remain in effect for the account, even if the account is transferred to a different customer that is not enabled for the pilot.
+> Account level pilot flags remain in effect for the account, even if the account is transferred to a different customer that is not enabled for the pilot.
 For more information about account ownership transfers, please contact your account manager.

 ## <a name="request"></a>Request Elements
 The *GetAccountPilotFeaturesRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).